 - Poll stickers ask users a question, and give them two answers to choose from.
 By default, you can ask a “yes or no” question, or you can change the responses to create your own either/or styled inquiry that lets users choose between two answers.
 Users click on the sticker to answer, and the results are calculated in real time.
 You can see who voted and what they voted for, giving you the opportunity to engage directly with them.

 - Product stickers are available through the Shopping on Instagram integration.
 Business accounts with this sales channel enabled will be able to tag products in their stories.
 Users can tap to see the price, description, and product name, and tap again to go directly to the product page to purchase.
+(Note: Without this integration, you'll have direct followers to click the link in your Instagram bio.)

 - Music stickers add background music to your images or videos, letting you choose a soundtrack from Spotify.